evanbruno617/Car_Sales/README.md

 ![image](https://github.com/evanbruno617/Car_Sales/blob/main/Resources/Screenshot%202024-10-10%20at%209.35.36%E2%80%AFPM.png)

+After estimating the model the RMSE is extremely high therefore showing that this model is not a good prediction of change of total sales of used cars.

 ## Total Sales of New Cars

+Regression is ran with the I(1) indepdent variables.

 ![image](https://github.com/evanbruno617/Car_Sales/blob/main/Resources/Screenshot%202024-10-10%20at%209.34.43%E2%80%AFPM.png)

+After estimating the model the RMSE is extremely high therefore showing that this model is not a good prediction of change of total sales of new cars.

 ## Average Price of New Cars

+Regression is ran with the I(1) indepdent variables.

 ![image](https://github.com/evanbruno617/Car_Sales/blob/main/Resources/Screenshot%202024-10-10%20at%209.36.37%E2%80%AFPM.png)

+After estimating the model the RMSE was found to be 498.
+When looking at the range there are outliers at around -1000 so eliminate those data points and then find NRMSE by dividing RMSE by the total range coming out to be 25%.
+While not the best result it shows that the model is acceptable.

 ## Average Price of Used Cars

+Regression is ran with the I(1) indepdent variables.

 ![image](https://github.com/evanbruno617/Car_Sales/blob/main/Resources/Screenshot%202024-10-10%20at%209.36.16%E2%80%AFPM.png)

+After estimating the model the RMSE was found to be 172.
+When looking at the range there are outliers at around -1000 and 1000 so eliminate those data points and then find NRMSE by dividing RMSE by the total range coming out to be 16%.
+This indicates that the model is good estimator in predicting the change in averagr price of used cars.

 ## Ratio of Used to New Cars

+Regression is ran with the I(1) indepdent variables.

 ![image](https://github.com/evanbruno617/Car_Sales/blob/main/Resources/Screenshot%202024-10-10%20at%209.37.45%E2%80%AFPM.png)

+After estimating the model the RMSE was found to be 0.063.
+When looking at the range there weren't any significant outliers so the NRMSE was calculated at 0.15.
+This indicates that the model is good estimator in predicting the change in ratio in used to new cars.

 ![image](https://github.com/evanbruno617/Car_Sales/blob/main/Resources/Screenshot%202024-10-10%20at%201.33.02%E2%80%AFPM.png)

+However when testing for serially corelation it was found that there was correlation at lag 2.
+In order to deal with this lag 1 and 2 were added to the original model to get rid of the serial correlation.

 ![image](https://github.com/evanbruno617/Car_Sales/blob/main/Resources/Screenshot%202024-10-10%20at%209.57.14%E2%80%AFPM.png)

+After testing the RMSE again it stayed relatively the same but decreasing slightly.